 We can’t think of one homeowner that wouldn’t love a “money plant” in their home.
-Luckily, they can now have one!
-While sadly, this plant doesn’t actually grow money, jade, also known as the money plant, friendship tree, lucky plant, or money tree, is a slow-growing tree that flourishes in a multitude of different environments.
+Unfortunately, this plant doesn’t actually grow money; it grows jade.
+Also known as the money plant, friendship tree, lucky plant, or money tree, jade is a slow-growing tree that flourishes in a multitude of different environments.

-- Jade is known for its ability to improve indoor air quality.
-This, in turn, has been shown to improve a person’s health.
+- Jade is known for its ability to improve indoor air quality; which in turn, has been shown to improve a person’s health.

 - Jade plants thrive in bright, direct sunlight.

-- Overwatering jade can cause it to develop oedema — a disease in which the leaves develop dark black spots.
+- Overwatering jade can cause it to develop oedema—a disease where leaves develop dark black spots

 - Pests like aphids, whiteflies, and mites sometimes infest jade plants.